PřF:Bi7528 Anal genom proteom data - Course Information

 - Mon 17.
 2. to Fri 15.
 5. Wed 12:00–13:50 A1/609 - IBA (A1,6.p, Kamenice 3)

 - Bi5040 Biostatistics - basic course || Bi5045 Biostatistics for Comp.
 Biol.

 Bi5040 Biostatistics - basic course or Bi5045 Biostatistics for Computational Biology Solid foundation in biostatistics and molecular biology and genetics is necessary.
-Having attended the following courses constitutes an advantage: Bi7527 Data analysis in R, Bi8600 Multivariate Methods, DSMBz01 Molecular Biology and Genetics, Bi3060 Basic genetics, B7250 Human genetics.
+Having attended the following courses constitutes an advantage: Bi7527 Data analysis in R, Bi8600 Multivariate Methods, Bi4010 Basic molecular biology, Bi3060 Basic genetics, B7250 Human genetics.